kdaisho/local-env-setup-guide/README.md

 ```

 Installing all dependencies might take some time, but it shouldn't be more than a few minutes.
-If you encounter this, about the process (CTRL-C), and try different version of dependencies.
+If you encounter this, abort the process (CTRL-C), and try different version of dependencies.

 [Nix Packages](https://search.nixos.org/packages)